 Exhibitor - How do I register for the SEMA Show?

 The SEMA Show is a trade-only industry event.
 Only qualified registrants employed within the automotive aftermarket industry are approved to receive a badge.
-Qualified registrants may register online at www.semashow.com when registration goes live Spring 2026.
+Qualified registrants may register online at www.semashow.com.
 Exhibiting personnel may only register online via their company's key contact, who is designated on your company's booth's Exhibit Space Rental Application (ESRA).

 THE 2023 SEMA NEW VEHICLE AWARDS